bitloops/blog/articles/converting-figma-designs-into-professional-react-code.md

 author: Sergio
 date: 09-02-2024
 image: https://storage.googleapis.com/bitloops-github-assets/Blog%20Images/figma-to-react.png
-tags: ['Software Development', 'Design-2-Code','Frontend AI-Agent','Figma-2-React']
+tags: ['Software Development', 'Design-2-Code','Frontend AI-Agent','Figma-2-React','Frontend Development','React Components']
 ---

-Web development is changing fast, with some even suggesting that AI is going to replace web developers (not true), but one thing remains constant: you will be a better frontend engineer if you understand the first principles.
+Web development is changing fast, with some even suggesting that AI is going to replace web developers (not true), but one thing remains constant - you will be a better frontend engineer if you understand the first principles.

 In frontend engineering, that means understanding how you should convert a web design, provided by a designer or UX specialist, into code that not only meets the design specification, but is maintainable and easy to adjust in the future when new needs arise.